TristanvanLeeuwen/IP_and_Im_Lectures/_sources/variational_formulations.md

 * $J_2: \mathbb{R} \rightarrow \mathbb{R}, u \mapsto |u-f| + \alpha u^2$
 * $J_3: \mathbb{R}^2 \rightarrow \mathbb{R}, u \mapsto \frac{1}2\Vert A u - f\Vert_{\ell^2}^2  + \alpha \Vert u \Vert_{\ell^2}$

-Show that a minimum exists (use the fundamental theorem of optimisation) and that it is unique.
+Show that a minimum exists (use the fundamental theorem of optimization) and that it is unique.

 ### Fréchet derivatives